PerfAI-Inc/perfai-api-privacy/README.md

 ## How to store Username and Password in Repository Action secrets

-### Step 1: Go to Your Repository where you will save username and password
+### Go to Your Repository where you will save username and password
 - Click on **Settings**
 - Click on **Secrets and Variables** Under Security
 - Click on **Actions**